jamescl131/Agile-Price-Alerts/README.md

-This script should be scheduled on a crontab for around 5PM each day.
+This script should be scheduled on a crontab for around 5PM each day, I run this locally from a Raspberry Pi.
 Octopus make the current evening and next day's prices available shortly after 4PM each day.

 To use this script you need to choose/add the following.